itsuki8914/stylegan-TensorFlow/README.md

-# stylegan-TensorFlow
+# StyleGAN-TensorFlow
-A implementation of stylegan using Tensorflow
+A implementation of StyleGAN using Tensorflow

 This implementation is on experiment and has many issues.